peterkariukimutuura/newspaperWebsite/README.md

 ### Problems?

-Feel free to [**create an issue**](https://github.com/peterkariukimutuura/newspaperWebsite/issues) when you have questions or would like to discuss.
+Feel free to [**create an issue**](https://github.com/peterkariukimutuura/newspaperWebsite/issues) for questions or would like to discuss.

-### Not sure how to?
+### Not sure how to contribute?

 1. You should **fork** repository using the <kbd>Fork</kbd> button on the top right, see [this guide](https://help.github.com/articles/fork-a-repo/#fork-an-example-repository).

 2. Make changes on your fork.
 Can be done through GitHub Desktop or downloading files.
-Alternatively, Contact us!
+Alternatively, contact us!

 - https://peterkariukimutuura.github.io/
 - https://github.com/karna12